-By and large having Serafina join our little group was a good thing.
+We now had two female cats in our “inner group”, Serafina and Cookie.
+I decided that on balance, this was a good thing.
 We’d all upped our game somewhat.
 I hadn’t embarrassed myself in the catnip again and Squeak had not only lost his winter coat but had put himself on a self-imposed diet.
-It seemed to be working although it was difficult to tell.
-When Serafina was around he either seemed to be holding his breath to suck his stomach in or he would retreat to the nearby shrubbery so that she could only see his face which was carefully arranged into a sultry, smouldering look.
+It appeared to be working although it was difficult to tell.
+When Cookie was around he either seemed to be holding his breath to suck his stomach in or he would retreat to the nearby shrubbery so that she could only see his face which was carefully arranged into a sultry, smouldering look.
 The stomach-sucking was rather amusing as he could only manage a high-pitched squeak when he was holding his breath in like that, which made me to wonder if this might be how he’d got his name.
-Ron on the other hand, was relaxed as usual although he did say ‘pardon me’ after his eye-wateringly evil-smelling bouts of flatulence.
+Ron on the other hand, was relaxed as usual although he did say ‘pardon me’ after letting loose a fugitive zephyr of eye-watering proportions.

 The problem with Serafina was that she was continually trying to rope us into some socially responsible cause and wanted us to form committees and create what she called “awareness campaigns.”
 Sometimes we were able to divert her but on this occasion, to coin a rather unpleasant phrase – she was like a dog with a bone.